Habitat and History at Fort Ord, Monterey, California

 Equipment and Clothing

-The Monterey area is known for its misty fog, which provides natural air-conditioning, so it rarely gets too hot.
-However, October often has more sun than fog, and we could experience summer-like conditions or rainstorms.
-Prepare for all options, and plan on dressing in layers.
+The Monterey area is known for its misty fog, which provides natural air-conditioning, and hence it rarely gets too hot.
+However, fall often has more sun than fog, and we could experience summer-like conditions or rainstorms.
+Prepare for all options, and plan on layering as you dress.

-We will provide food and the necessary equipment for cooking.
+We will provide food and the necessary equipment for cooking it.
 You will need personal eating utensils such as bowl, cup, and spoon.
 A plastic food container (preferably two) with a tight-fitting lid is necessary for carrying your lunch to the work site each day.

 - Monterey Bay National Marine Sanctuary: http://montereybay.noaa.gov/